abiroland/class_project/README.md

 Predicting candidate percentage votes from state and county level data

 ---
-title: Predicting the Role of County and State Demographics in the 2020 US Presidential Election
+Predicting the Role of County and State Demographics in the 2020 US Presidential Election
 author: "Annika Meurs and Roland Abi"
 date: "2023-05-08"